 Here is a picture of me after milking, on Sunday looking toward the south.
-Coco is still in the milk stand.

 Speaking of milking, I see at least 3 mice run back and forth under the hay bales as I milk, have for some time now.
 Mouse droppings can cause disease with humans and livestock.
 The last time we were in town, we bought one of those repeater traps, put a teaspoon of peanut butter in it(who can resist peanut butter) by the next morning there were 10 little furry friends in that trap.